atomist-skills/auto-link-channel-skill/README.md

 the [GitHub Notifications](https://go.atomist.com/catalog/skills/atomist/github-notifications-skill)
 skill.

--   Safes you time by setting up ChatOps for GitHub activity in your behalf
+-   Safes you time by setting up ChatOps for your team's GitHub activity
 -   Increase visibility into what's happening in your repositories across your organization